dheeh4755/The_Contiguous_Art_Gallery_Problem/README.md

 ## Degeneracies
 We assume the input is in general position, i.e. no three points are collinear.
 This simplifies the implementation, eg. we can assume that visibility polygons do not have 'needles' (see https://doc.cgal.org/latest/Visibility_2/index.html#Chapter_2D_Visibility_Computation).
-For inputs with collinear points, the computed feasible regions may be smaller than the actual feasible region, leading to a greedy step that is shorter it should be.
+For inputs with collinear points, the computed feasible regions may be smaller than the actual feasible region, leading to a greedy step that is shorter than it should be.
-The solution produced by the algorithm is still valid, but may use one more guard than is optimal.
+The solution produced by the algorithm is still valid but may use one more guard than is optimal.